Thinking About Getting a Dog? What Most People Don’t Consider

 Big dog lovers with apartment and no yard, don’t despair.
 The size of your home needs not to be linearly proportional to the size of your dog.
 There are plenty of large and even giant dogs like the Great Dane, Greyhound, and Saint Bernard that won’t get you evicted and will give off Zen vibes due to their low energy.
 Conversely a small Boston Terrier, Jack Russell Terrier and Toy Poodle have lots of energy, tons to yap about and need space to run.

 Dogs that are considered highly intelligent and easily trainable, such as those that were bred to be hunters and herders can make awesome household pets.
-Just be sure you are committed to meeting both their physical and mental needs.
+Just be sure you are committed to giving theses dogs appropriate outlets for their energy and instinctual needs.
 Hounds, Shepherds and Retrievers will not be content only to lay around the house.
 These smart dogs will find a way to get rid of their energy, likely by causing chaos and even destruction with barking, chewing, and digging behaviors.

-Dog hair don’t care?
-Then double coated dogs like a Siberian Husky, Pembroke Welsh Corgi or Labrador Retriever will happily snuggle right into your home.
+Shedding is another piece to consider.
+Double coated dogs like a Siberian Husky, Pembroke Welsh Corgi or Labrador Retriever shed a lot – like all year round.
 However, if you are the type of person that likes to wear a lot of black consider a single-coat dog like the Weimaraner, Boxer or Dachshund.
 Although the single-coat dogs aren’t as floofy as their double-coat counterparts you will save yourself a lot of vacuuming time.
 Simply because a dog has a single coat, such as Poodle or a Doodle, doesn’t mean weekly if not daily brushing will be needed to keep their coat mat free.

 Due to selective breeding practices stretching back some 300-500 years ago, there are more than 200 dog breeds today.
 Factor in the variety of mixed combinations your perfect pet is out there.